, ,

 Even as more small business owners move into commercial properties, many still mix personal and professional resources.

 A significant number still use personal vehicles for their business, with fewer having purchased a dedicated, business-only vehicle.
 This overlap creates a gap in protection, exposing business owners to unexpected costs, uncovered losses, and liability claims that personal insurance policies were never designed to handle.
-This risk is amplified by the fact that only 37% of U.S. small businesses carry general liability insurance — the basic coverage that protects against customer injuries, property damage, and legal claims.
+This risk is amplified by the fact that only 37% of the micro-businesses surveyed carry general liability insurance — the basic coverage that protects against customer injuries, property damage, and legal claims.

 There’s a big opportunity for the insurance business: helping small business owners understand why it’s important to separate their personal assets from their business assets, and giving them simpler ways to find appropriate coverage as they grow.